-Mental issues such as depression may be a risk of Klonopin withdrawal, but taking Klonopin to treat an anxiety condition or for nonmedical reasons when you have depression can also increase symptoms associated with depression, increase the risk of medication misuse and abuse, and increase the risk of suicidal ideation or attempts.
+Can Klonopin (clonazepam) cause depression?
+Klonopin depression may be a risk of withdrawal, but taking Klonopin to treat an anxiety condition or for nonmedical reasons when you have depression can also increase symptoms associated with depression, and increase the risk of suicidal ideation or attempts.

 If depression becomes worse, especially suddenly, while you take Klonopin, it is important to call your doctor or go to the hospital immediately.
-This is a serious condition that needs additional treatment.
+Klonopin depression is a serious condition that needs additional treatment.

 Depression is the most commonly diagnosed mood disorder in the United States.
 It is characterized by persistent feelings of sadness, guilt, loneliness, or emptiness.
 Depression impacts how you see the world, yourself, and your relationships.
 It can be very damaging to your ability to function, whether you struggle to get out of bed some mornings or have consistent low-level pessimism.